Click the + by each question to see the answer.

 Q: I found a baby/sick/injured bird.
 Can I bring it to you?

-A: No. In most cases a baby bird is best put out of harm’s way for the parent(s) to care for.
-For more involved care, wildlife rehabilitation requires state and federal permits and specialized equipment, facilities and expertise that we do not possess.
+A: No. In most cases, it’s best to put a baby bird out of harm’s way for the parent(s) to care for.
+More involved care requires state and federal permits and specialized equipment, facilities and expertise that SABO does not possess.
 The Tucson Wildlife Center is the nearest licensed rehabilitation facility to southeastern Arizona.

-Q: I’m visiting Arizona in March/June/October and see nothing on your calendar of events for that time.
+Q: I’m visiting Arizona in March/June/October and see no local activities on your calendar of events for that time.
 Are there any activities scheduled?

 Q: What’s the best time to visit southeastern Arizona?